JerryGreenough/Chamber_Music/README.md

 * images - holds the image of musical text from the previous section (see above)
 * sql - contains the SQL scripts that can be used to build the database without using SQLAlchemy

+# Database Creation

+## Prerequisites

+The following libraries should be installed:

+* SQLAlchemy

 # Acknowledgements

 The Customers table was largely constructed from data scraped from the following website: